bitwalker/conform/docs/Getting Started.md

 ### Command Line

 Conform provides an escript, `priv/bin/conform` (or you can compile it manually with `MIX_ENV=prod mix escript.build` a checkout from git), which you can drop anywhere and use.
+You may need to set `ERL_LIBS` to run it (ie: ERL_LIBS=/usr/share/elixir/1.5.1/lib/:./lib escript ./priv/bin/conform --help`).

-Usage instructions are provided with `conform --help` wk
+Usage instructions are provided with `conform --help`:

 ```
 ↪ ./conform --help